j-isreal/x2go-docker/README.md

    - XFCE4 desktop

 ## How to run on Docker ?
-You can use a pre-built image or build for your system architecture/setup.
+You can use a pre-built docker image or build for your system architecture/setup.

 NOTE: It is highly recommended to use a pre-built Docker Hub image by just using the Docker compose method below.